 Opportunity: Accounting for everyone onboard an oil rig is essential to safety; the legacy methods of either paper or phone systems introduce human error into the process and take a long time.
 Both of these issues carry high risks during an emergency.

 Solution: The F110 is highly configurable to meet the demands of explosive environments like oil rigs.

 Result: The F110 offered more excellent response times and visibility in rugged environments, removed human error from the process, and created 25% muster times, improving both energy consumption and energy efficiency.

 These case studies confirm that rugged, digital tools like the Getac F110 can significantly increase the data transfer rate in field services.
 The efficiency gained translates to higher uptime and better quality data, increasing process efficiency and carbon footprint.

-Society must prioritize clean energy implementation daily to decarbonize the world by 2050.
+Society must prioritise clean energy implementation daily to decarbonise the world by 2050.
 Infrastructure cost, regulatory alignment, public awareness, and priority will enable the transition.

 Rugged solutions have their place in the decarbonisation effort for field services, increasing the efficiency of energy infrastructure and transport media.
 And as energy equipment maintenance does its part to improve efficiency, you can continue researching the trends and technology advancements in this article to spread awareness of where we are, where we need to go, and the best ways to get there.